Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Vark chittered again.
 "Don’ worry, he’s actually pretty friendly.
 Anyway."

 They reached the office that Vark had commandeered, and he gestured inside.
-"Speakin’ of my diary an’ stuff…"
+"Speakin’ of my diary an’ stuff..."

 "Right.
 I’ll get to studying it."